 The ombuds office helps the college community solve problems that range from overcoming simple, practical difficulties to handling sensitive, complex issues.

-The following are a few of the topics you can discuss with the ombuds:
+The following are examples of the topics you can discuss with the ombuds:

 The ombudsperson (ombuds) assists visitors with options generation and problem solving in a variety of areas, including but not limited to: